How To Develop Perseverance To Achieve Greatness (In Your Career And Life)

 And that’s what I’m going to talk about today.

 The second really important thing is, is you need to evaluate the results.

-So, evaluate the results that you are getting now.
+Evaluate the results that you are getting now.

-So say you go on an interview, what worked really well?
+Say you go on an interview, what worked really well?
 What was really good about it?
 What didn’t work so well?

 What would you do differently next time?

 That’s where you start and you evaluate yourself and how you showed up and what you’d like to learn from that experience.